-There are three types of internal combustion engines used on fork lift trucks although one of these is only used very rarely.
+There are three types of I. C. Engines used on fork lift trucks although one of these is only used very rarely.

 These are very popular in counterbalanced fork lifts although their physical size makes them an untenable proposition for other machines the exception being rough terrain trucks and sideloaders.

 They obviously use diesel fuel but can also legally use so called 'red' diesel which is cheaper than normal fuel.
 Note that trucks in use on the public highway cannot legally use red diesel.

 The benefits of diesel propelled fork lifts are that the truck can be made very powerful with the ability to climb quite steep gradients.
 Typically this type of truck will also have a fast lift speed.
 It is not uncommon to see this type of truck designed to traverse rough ground and fitted with either pneumatic or supercushion tyres.

 Some truck manufactures use their own manufactured engines whilst others buy them in from companies such as Perkins Engines and the like.

 One problem with diesels not generally mentioned is that they give off large amounts of sulphur.
 This means that they should not be used in confined spaces and if they have to be, a full risk assessment should be carried out first.
 In an effort to overcome this problem some trucks are fitted with LP Gas engines but they are far from non toxic as explained below.